In a time of uncertainty, auditors have met the challenges of the COVID-19 pandemic and economic crisis, successfully maintaining audit quality.

 “Smart glasses will enhance audit quality, while protecting the health and safety of our auditors and the people at the companies we audit,” said Bishop.
 “But the use of smart glasses is not tied strictly to the pandemic.
 We’ve already been testing and piloting this technology, because, while we are confident smart glasses will be effective and uniquely valued today, we know they will be an expectation tomorrow.”

 Whether developing new technologies like smart glasses or repurposing consumer technology like cellphones to conduct inventory observations, auditors have equipped themselves with the technology needed to maintain audit quality in today’s remote environment.

 Remote Paper Records

 Something as simple as reviewing a client’s paper records can become challenging if it’s no longer safe to review the records in person.

-And of course, from the earliest days of the pandemic, public company audit firms have made their employees’ well-being and safety a priority, as well as stepped up their philanthropic efforts within their own communities to help those in need.
-They have pledged millions of dollars, taken steps to help prevent layoffs and developed resources for people and businesses in need during this crisis.
+And of course, from the earliest days of the pandemic, public company audit firms have made their employees’ well-being and safety a priority, and have stepped up their philanthropic efforts within their own communities to help those in need.
+They have pledged millions of dollars, taken steps to help prevent layoffs, and developed resources for people and businesses in need during this crisis.

 Even before the pandemic, the auditing profession faced significant challenges.
 But they’ve stepped up even more to meet the challenges of these unprecedented times.